ThatSmittyDude/UnixDEV/README.md

 # LinuxDEV
 Some code I made for my Unix workstation

+Should work with most linux and BSD distros

 To compile:

 Download the current release on the right hand side of the main repository page